 One of the things I hate about spring is the way that the lawn goes from “It might as well be winter” to tropical rainforest practically overnight.
 As I’ve no doubt noted, I would not care if it were never cut, but I know my wife would object.

 My father-in-law gave us an electrical lawnmower a couple years ago.
 I resisted it the first season for ecological reasons.
-I had a reel mower, which is a REAL mower, but I have succumbed, mostly because the grass had suddenly gotten is too long for the reel mower.
+I had a reel mower, which is a REAL mower, but I have succumbed, mostly because the grass under the teak garden bench had suddenly gotten is too long for the reel mower.

 The electric mower, moreover, has adjustable heights from one to five.
 Centimeters above the ground, I guess?
 The first weekend, I set it at 5, for it would have surely clogged the machine at a lower setting.
 (Did I ever mention that I wrecked a new gas mower in its second use?
 And returned it for a full refund.)

 The second time, I set it at 4 and was only about 10% done when the Daughter decided that SHE wanted to operate the mower.
 Far be it for me to reject the assistance.
 I dealt with branches that had fallen over the winter that needed tending.
 Unfortunately, the mower batteries died with maybe 5% of the job.

 She made it clear that she’s only mowing the lawn because she WANTS to do so.
 If I were to make it a regular chore, she’d fight it.
 Now, she didn’t do it EXACTLY as I would have done, but I’m not complaining.

 Not incidentally, she is quite strong.
 I flipped over the picnic table that we had built a few years back, to mow the part of the lawn that had been underneath.
 But I was having trouble making it upright when I was done because the table was too close to the fence and I couldn’t get leverage.
 But the teenager didn’t need help to flip it back.